About us

 Jean Fahey

 Jean has been training greyhounds, very successfully, with her husband for 25 years.
 They both enjoy seeing their retired and slow greyhounds find forever homes.
 Jean worked as a qualified accountant for 30 years until stepping back 3 years ago to work full time in the greyhound industry.
-Jean is currently a Board member of Greyhound Racing New Zealand.
 She has a variety of experience on committees and boards of incorporated societies, sporting groups and a school.